zfanli/blog/README.md

       // this is the key point of the solution,
       // if the post has been changed,
       // do nothing if the `isLoading` flag is true,
-      // because the data was not yet imported entirely,
+      // because the data was not yet be imported entirely,
-      // we have to wait for loading if (this.isLoading) return
+      // we have to wait for it
+      if (this.isLoading) return

       // this function is for check if the new post exists,
       // it will return false if not exist,
-      // and we will do nothing if this flag is set to true if (!this.checkPostExist(newPost)) {
+      // and we will do nothing if so if (!this.checkPostExist(newPost)) {
         return
       }